30 Minute Trial Introductory Flight (TIF)

 All flight training and assessment conducted pursuant to Part 141 of the Civil Aviation Safety Regulations 1998 (CASR)

-- A 30 minute comprehensive “Effects of Controls” one-on-one training room briefing with your personal Instructor.
+- A 30 minute comprehensive “Effects of Controls” one-on-one classroom brief with your Flight Instructor.

-- Familiarisation session with your helicopter and “pre-flight inspection”.
+- Familiarisation session with your helicopter and its features.

 - Instructor demonstration of helicopter startup procedures.

-- Post flight debriefing and Question and Answer session
+- Post flight debriefing and Question and Answer opportunity.

 - Safety is paramount.
-All safety processes and procedures as required by Touchdown Helicopters and the governments Civil Aviation Safety Authority (CASA) are strictly adhered to in all aspects of conducting this training flight.
+All safety processes and procedures required by Touchdown Helicopters and the government’s Civil Aviation Safety Authority (CASA) are strictly adhered to in all aspects of conducting this training flight.

 - Headsets are available for students inside the helicopter for clear and concise communication between instructor and student at all times.

-- Student should allow 90 minutes in total for the whole experience including check-in, briefing, flight planning, post flight briefing and photo opportunity.
+- Student should allow approximately 90 minutes for the whole experience including check-in, briefing, flight planning, post flight briefing and photo opportunity.

-- Free tea and coffee facilities, as well as a comfortable viewing lounge overlooking the helipad, is available for the student as well as for all family and friends spectating on the ground.
+- Free tea and coffee facilities, as well as a comfortable viewing lounge overlooking the helipad available for the student as well as for all family and friends spectating on the ground.

-The classroom briefing will cover all aspects of the helicopter controls and how they are used for straight and level flight, for banking and turning, and for increase and decrease of altitude.
-This briefing will also introduce some of the very basic aerodynamic concepts that effect the helicopter while it is flying.
+The classroom briefing will cover all aspects of the helicopter controls and how they are used for straight and level flight, banking and for increase and decrease of altitude.
+Some of the very basic aerodynamic concepts that effect the helicopter will also be introduced.